riidefi/mkw/README.md

 Every fully understood piece of reverse engineered data has been documented in a consistent doxygen style.

 ## Dependencies
-- DevKitPro (for the ppc-eabi assembler)
+- DevKitPro (for the ppc-eabi assembler, and gcc dependency files)
 - CodeWarrior compilers (in `tools`)
+- Ninja
 - Python 3
 - Place a copy of Mario Kart Wii's PAL binaries:
   - `artifacts/orig/pal/main.dol`